santiagoaldanondo/third-proyect-api/README.md

 ## Introduction

-This app helps doctors and other proffessionals to keep track of the dates with clients (pacients), create services and price them depending on the supplier (insurance company).
+This app helps doctors and other proffessionals to keep track of the dates with clients (pacients), create treatments and price them depending on the supplier (insurance company).

 A user can create one or multiple accounts (needed if they need to manage several dates at the same time) and easily create timetables using rules.